Oscar Cortes is looking to help Rangers achieve their season targets after signing from Lens on a loan deal until the end of the season.

 Rangers are often referred to as Glasgow Rangers for an international audience - even though that is not the official name of the club - and they contest the Old Firm Derby with city rivals, Celtic.

 They are one of the most successful clubs in world football in terms of overall trophies won.
-At the time of writing, only Al Ahly of Egypt have won more.
-Rangers' 54 league titles is a joint world record, held along with Linfield of Northern Ireland.
+Only Al Ahly of Egypt have won more.
+Rangers' 55 league titles is a domestic league joint world record.

 Moses McNeil became Rangers' first international player when he represented Scotland against Wales.
 In 1877, they made the Scottish Cup final, but after a first leg draw, they refused to turn up for the replay and the trophy was awarded to Vale of Leven.